“We got big news, the party boat is here. The band is kickin’, and I see lots of beers.”

 Clutch Meets New Belgium

-I meet with Gaster to talk about his band’s collaboration beer, the aptly named Clutch, with New Belgium Brewing Co, which last December re-released the brew five years after introducing the first run in a much-smaller quantity.
+I meet with Gaster to talk about his band’s collaboration beer, the aptly named Clutch, with New Belgium Brewing Co, which in December 2016 re-released the brew five years after introducing the first run in a much-smaller quantity.
 It’s an imperial wood-aged ale made of 80-percent stout and 20-percent sour (the first batch had a 70/30 ratio), a blend which reflects the band’s fondness for both styles.

 The band, in fact, requests a six-pack of local craft beer on its tour rider, and Gaster says that he and his bandmates have dabbled in homebrewing.
 In April 2013, heavy-metal magazine Decibel put Fallon on its cover holding a lovely glass of ale from Flying Dog Brewery, which is located in the band’s homebase of Frederick, Maryland.
 “For me, the thing I enjoy most about beer is having a fresh, local brew.
 I’m not so interested in what the style is because I’m pretty open-minded,” Gaster says.
 “It’s kind of like music—if it’s good music it’s good music, and if it’s not it’s not.
 I look at beer the same way.”